winitzki/scall/tutorial/programming_dhall.md

 One can always traverse all data stored in such structures by using a finite number of operations.
 One can also extract all stored data into a list; so, least fixpoints of polynomial functors are always `Foldable`.

-Greatest fixpoints are, as a rule, lazily evaluated data structures that support infinite iteration.
+Greatest fixpoints are, as a rule, lazily evaluated data structures that support infinite iteration (such as infinite lists or infinite trees).
-A traversal of all data items stored in those data structures will not necessarily terminate.
+A traversal of all data items stored in those data structures might not  terminate.
-So, it is not possible to traverse all data or extract all data from such data structures.
+So, it is not possible to traverse or extract all data  from such   structures.
-Those data structures are used only in ways that do not involve a full traversal of all data.
+Those data types are used only in ways that do not involve a full traversal of all data.

+In practice, the data is not stored in memory but is computed on demand during traversal.
 It is helpful to imagine that those data structures are "infinite", even though the amount of data actually stored in memory is of course always finite.

-To illustrate the contrast  between the least fixpoints and the greatest fixpoints, consider the pattern functor `F` for the data type `List Text`.
+To illustrate the contrast  between the least fixpoints and the greatest fixpoints for the same pattern functor, consider the pattern functor `F` for the data type `List Text`.
 The mathematical notation for `F` is `F r = 1 + Text × r`, and a Dhall definition is:

 ```dhall